 Of course, we are a civilized society now.
-No longer left to selection of the fittest are decisions involving procreation.
+No longer left to natural selection of the fittest are decisions involving procreation.
 Yet, it is arguable that the more fertile you are the more attractive you appear.
-Afterall, the goal behind seeking relationships, intimacy, and sex the same—to procreate.
-So, when a couple cannot conceive problems could arise.
+Afterall, the goal of seeking relationships, intimacy, and sex the same—to procreate.
+So, when a couple cannot conceive problems arise.

 Most of the time, when struggling with conception, doctors will advise a couple that the female should make changes or that she should consider different options.
 Notwithstanding all that a woman can do, it is to be noted that a man’s contribution should also come under scrutiny.
 Why?
 Because, as the saying goes, “It takes two to tango.”
 Thus, no one person is at fault.

 It is an unfortunate situation when a couple cannot conceive.
-To a man, having poor sperm quality or a low sperm count, can seem like a devastating blow.
-A man’s prides himself on his manhood.
-It begins in puberty, wondering if one’s manhood is attractive enough; next follows if its pleasurable enough.
-Ultimately, however, a man wonders if his manhood work well enough to carry on his name, his legacy.
+To a man, having poor sperm quality or a low sperm count can seem like a devastating blow.
+A man prides himself on his manhood.
+It begins with puberty, wondering if one’s manhood is attractive enough; next follows if it’s pleasurable enough.
+Ultimately, however, a man wonders if his manhood works well enough to carry on his name, his legacy.

 Not surprisingly, the man’s reproductive system is at fault some 50% of the time.
-Recently, a study has found that men in Western countries have seen fertility rates have seen a plummet.
+Recently, a study found that men in Western countries have seen fertility rates plummet.
 While, those in Africa, South America, and Asia have not seen the same decline.

 Thanks to science, there are many medical means available to increase one’s chances of fertility.
 A man can adjust to a healthier lifestyle.
 Potentially, this could mean healthier sperm and a higher overall sperm count.
 Perhaps, he and his partner may decide to try in-vitro fertilization (IVF).
 To that end, the options still abound.
 Including, adoption, surrogacy, and the variations of surrogacy.

 True, the emotional toll is significant.
-Usually when faced with infertility, a man may become more hesitant of sharing his feelings.
+Usually, when faced with infertility, a man may become more hesitant of sharing his feelings.
 Or, he may withdraw altogether from his partner.
-They may be arguments, bouts of depression, or reckless behavior.
+There may be arguments, bouts of depression, or reckless behavior.
 These all stem from one place: self-blame.